 She is a member of the British Veterinary Association (BVA), the British Veterinary Zoological Society (BVZS), the American Association of Zoo Veterinarians (AAZV), the Association of Reptilian and Amphibian Veterinarians (ARAV), the Association of Exotic Mammal Veterinarians (AEMV) and the European Association of Avian Veterinarians (EAAV).
 She is also the veterinary adviser on invertebrate health for the British and Irish Association of Zoos and Aquaria (BIAZA), Terrestrial Invertebrate Working Group and a member of the committee for the Veterinary Invertebrate Society.
 She has recently become involved with the work for BIAZA Reptile and Amphibian Working Group.

-Michelle O'Brien BVetMed CertZooMed MRCVS, RCVS recognised Advanced Practitioner in Zoological Medicine
+Michelle O'Brien BVetMed CertZooMed MRCVS, DipECZM(ZHM), RCVS recognised Advanced Practitioner in Zoological Medicine

 Michelle O’Brien is one of the Veterinary and Wildlife Health Officers for the Wildfowl & Wetlands Trust (WWT) based at Slimbridge in Gloucestershire.
 After graduating from the Royal Veterinary College in 1999 she spent six and a half years in general and exotics referral practice, seeing a mix of small animal, zoo and exotic pet species.
 She gained the RCVS certificate in Zoological Medicine in 2005 and since 2015 is an RCVS recognized Advanced Practitioner in Zoological Medicine.
 Michelle has worked at WWT since 2006 and is part of the team that provides veterinary care at seven of the nine WWT centres in the UK and provides veterinary advice to a number of conservation programmes including the Great Crane Project and Spoon-billed sandpiper conservation breeding programmes.